Fivell/policies/source/sections/13-disaster_recovery_policy.md

    - Assure systems are appropriately patched and up to date. - Dev Ops
    - Update DNS to new environment. - Dev Ops
 2. Plan Deactivation
-   - If the Datica environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the Datica Media Disposal Policy.
+   - If the Versionista environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the Versionista Media Disposal Policy.